pkp/ops-user-guide/en/authoring.md

 Here you'll find you submissions listed with the current stage of the editorial workflow it is in.
 Click the stage name to interact with that stage.

-### <a name="track-submission-discussions"></a>Discussion Panels
+### <a name="track-submission-discussions"></a>Discussion Tab

-In each stage you'll have access to a discussion area.
-If an editor or editorial assistant needs more information from you, they'll be able to open a discussion.
+If you or the moderator has a question or needs more information, you will be able to open a discussion.
 When that happens, you'll be notified by email so that you can respond.

-*You won't be able to initiate discussions on most stages, but they'll appear if one has been initiated by the editors.*

-### <a name="track-submission-review"></a>Review Stage

-During the review stage, you'll see a status update at the top, which will keep you informed as reviewers are recruited, assigned, and submit their reviews.

-During the review stage, you may be asked to submit revisions which address any concerns raised.
-If needed, you'll find a Revisions panel where you can upload new files for the editor.